ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ~~~
 struct {
   PAParam param;
-  Url helper_urls<1..2^16-1>;
   select (PAUploadStartResp.param.proto) {
     case prio: PrioUploadStartResp;
     case hits: HitsUploadStartResp;
   }
 } PAUploadStartResp;

-opaque Url<1..2^16-1>;
 ~~~

-The message includes the URL of each helper and any protocol-specific parameters the client needs to generate its report.
-The leader's response to malformed requests is specified in {{pa-error-common-aborts}}.
+The message includes the PA parameters the client will use to generate its report.
+It also includes a protocol-specific message, e.g., PrioUploadStartResp, the semantics of which is up to the PA protocol.

+The leader's response to malformed requests is specified in
+{{pa-error-common-aborts}}.

+[TODO: Maybe drop the protocol-specific message and make this an idempotent GET (see issue#48).]

-### Upload Finish
+### Upload Finish Request

 For each URL `[helper]` in `PAUploadStartResp.helper_urls`, the client sends a GET request to `[helper]/key_config`.
 The helper responds with status 200 and an